Features of an elephant mural wallpaper

 Main features and benefits of an elephant mural wallpaper

-To get a stylish home, you can customize your elephants mural.
+To get a stylish home, you can customize your elephant mural.

 - Unlike ordinary wallpapers, these have increased durability.
 Made of silk fabric, they are difficult to tear or scratch.

-- Elephants mural wallpaper helps to hide the wall defects of the room suck as cracks and the unevenness of the walls.
+- Elephant mural wallpaper helps to hide the wall defects of the room suck as cracks and unevenness of the walls.
 And they also visually increase the space.

-- You can be apply custom made elephant mural wallpaper to different styles of home rooms, with different types of furniture or decorations.
+- You can apply custom-made elephant mural wallpaper to different styles of home rooms, with different types of furniture or decorations.

-- The price of the elephant photo wallpaper from Wallpaper Kenya at 2000 per square meter all inclusive is low, and will definitely suit your budget.
+- The price of the elephant photo wallpaper from Wallpaper Kenya at 2000 per square meter all-inclusive is low and will suit your budget.